About Nicole Mones

 Mones’ nonfiction writing on China has also appeared in the New York Times Magazine, Gourmet, the Los Angeles Times, and the Washington Post.
 She is a member of the National Committee on U.S.-China Relations.

-Texas Book Award, finalist, Night in Shanghai
+Writers League of Texas Book Award, finalist, Night in Shanghai

 Kiriyama Prize, finalist, The Last Chinese Chef